-Robots must be constructed or programmed in a way that they do not enter the goal.
+Robots must be constructed 10in a way that they do not enter the goal.
 Robots are allowed to use the cross-bar in order to avoid entering the goal.
-This rule applies to all the robots on the field.
-Any robot that moves into the goal 3 times during a period of 20 seconds is deemed to be damaged (see 1).
+This rule applies to all robots on the field.
+Any robot that moves into the goal 3 times during a period of 20 seconds is deemed to be damaged (see 1.11).